Usabl-dev/usabl-github-action/README.md

 # Usabl Duplicate Task Github Action

+Usabl helps developer-focused companies get feedback from developers.
+The Usabl GitHub action helps top-notch companies integrate usability directly into their workflow.
+Our mission is to help developers build more, faster, all while saving you time figuring out what to build for them.
+Learn more on our website: [Usabl](https://usabl.dev)

 This GitHub Action is a utility that automatically duplicates a task or series of tasks in Usabl.
 This is useful for making sure you are consistently getting feedback from developers as you ship new code.

 # Configuration